-These chairs come in various colours, red, pink, light blue, purple and cream, all have metal legs.
+These chairs come in various colours, turquoise, red, pink, light blue, purple, orange and cream, all have metal legs.
 You can see from the picture above that the middle chair has thicker legs than the others, making this a later model.
 The moulded plastic seat is meant to represent leather.
-They came in various colours.

 The Triang boxes are a very tight fit, so it is surprising that many survived at all.